Thorleiv Røhn

 Thorleiv Bugge Røhn (23 July 1881 – 20 September 1963) was a Norwegian Army officer, who as a gymnast was a member of the team that won the gold medal in the team competition at the 1906 Intercalated Games in Athens, Greece.

 Facing limited military career prospects in Norway, Røhn sought better fortunes abroad.
 Having been involved in a failed business venture in Cuba in 1907–1908, he joined the Belgian colonial army Force Publique in 1909.
 He served in the Belgian Congo until being ordered back into active Norwegian Army service in 1915.
 Having been a member of the Norwegian fascist party Nasjonal Samling, Røhn was convicted of treason in the Norwegian post-Second World War legal purge.

 Personal life

-He was born in Kristiania, Norway.
+He was born in Kristiania, United Kingdoms of Sweden and Norway.
 His parents were Ole Thorstensen Røhn and Maren Elise Bugge, who were both teachers.
 In the years 1898 to 1900 he attended Aars og Voss' School, gaining his examen artium academic certification.
 His father died in 1899 and his mother in 1944.
 Two of his sisters were killed in a British bombing raid on Oslo in 1944.
 After retiring, Røhn moved to the village of Meldal, where he died in 1963.
 He never married.